 Last night was my last climbing wall session of the year.
 There was a dinner planned for members of the climbing club, and about 10 of us braved the freezing temperatures for 2 hrs of climbing before heading off to dinner.

-indoor rock wall?
+Freezing, you ask?
+At an indoor rock wall?
 Yes, it was about 32 F last night, thanks to the architects who decided to put netting instead of windows along the top of the three glass walls that surround the climbing surface.
 It's basically a covered outdoor wall, even though it's almost entirely enclosed.

 Anyway, after some good climbing, we headed off to the local Indian restaurant for vegetarian starters and good spicy chicken and rice to warm us up.
 I connected really well with another climber who has kids, and we talked for a while about being dads.
 Before we knew it, midnight arrived and the restaurant chucked us out; but a good time was had by all, and I finally feel like after a year of climbing and not really meeting anyone, I'm getting to connect to some of the other guys at the wall.